 Numerous methods and species can be utilized depending on your requirements.
 Some common freshwater test species include Ceriodaphnia dubia (water flea), Daphnia magna (water flea), Pimephales promelas (fathead minnow), Oncorhynchus mykiss (rainbow trout), and Selenastrum capricornutum (algae).
 EnviroScience also provides testing with other freshwater and marine organisms.

 Elutriate bioassays provide another method for assessing the potential toxicity of sediments in aquatic systems.
 Elutriate testing identifies harmful toxins within the sediment that can ultimately affect aquatic organisms living in the water column.
-EnviroScience biologists follow the procedures for elutriate testing outlined in US EPA 503/8-91/001, in which site sediments are combined with laboratory water to solubilize components present in the sediment.
+EnviroScience biologists follow the procedures for elutriate testing outlined in U.S. Environmental Protection Agency (USEPA) 503/8-91/001, in which site sediments are combined with laboratory water to solubilize components present in the sediment.
 Test organisms are exposed for a specified amount of time, depending on whether acute or chronic endpoints are required.

-EnviroScience provides high quality environmental services to hundreds of satisfied municipal, industrial, and private sector clients throughout the Midwest and Northeast.
-We have clients in Ohio, Pennsylvania, West Virginia, Illinois, New York, Michigan, Indiana, Tennessee, and many other states.
-Our company has an excellent reputation with regulatory agencies on both the state and federal level.
-Our confidence in our methodology and the professionalism of our experienced biologists allows us to guarantee that our procedures and reported data will meet all acceptance criteria.
+EnviroScience provides high-quality environmental services to hundreds of satisfied municipal, industrial, and private sector clients throughout the U.S. Our excellent reputation with regulatory agencies on both the state and federal levels, our proven methodology, and the professionalism of our experienced biologists afford us confidence in guaranteeing our procedures and reported data will meet all acceptance criteria.

 Need help with your project?